 The beguiling riverside setting of Hoi An befits its heritage as a port town that has attracted a melange of cultures and architectural styles over hundreds of years.
 Elegant buildings with Chinese, French, Japanese, Portuguese and Vietnamese influences range from mustard-yellow to rose-pink.
 Lantern-draped and reflected in the Hoian River, they make Hoi An holidays utterly enchanting.

 This graceful, well-preserved settlement on Vietnam’s central coast retains a unique sense of history that makes it a true pleasure to explore.
-Wander through the shophouses, assembly halls and temples of the old quarter to gain an insight into Hoi An’s culture and beliefs.
-Taste food from different cultures and dishes that are a unique product of Hoi An’s melting pot.
+Wander through the shophouses, assembly halls and temples of the old quarter to gain an insight into the local culture and beliefs.
+Taste food from different cultures and dishes that are a unique product of this melting pot.
 Stay a couple days, and the tranquil beauty of Hoi An holidays may leave you hopelessly enamoured.

 History and commerce

 A trading port that some believe dates back over two thousand years, Hoi An has rapidly become one of Southeast Asia’s, and particularly Vietnam’s, most popular tourist destinations.

 The Old Town, a UNESCO World Heritage Site, is characterised by winding narrow lanes, Chinese shophouses and the hustle and bustle of shops, restaurants and cafes, all of which make it a particularly entertaining place when the sun goes down.

 Wander through the narrow streets of a town that feels like a village, catching glimpses of traditional ways of life.
 I included it as one of my Top 30 things to see in Asia because Hoi An offers much more than the wealth of history lining the streets and riverfront.

 Things to do